-Others lending a supportive hand include Southern Beverage, Cathead Vodka, Lucky Town Brewing, The Electric Dagger, The Pet Shop of Fondren, Briarwood Wine & Spirits, Deep South Pops, Fenians, Hal & Mal’s, The Apothecary and Martins.
+Others lending a supportive hand include Southern Beverage, Cathead Vodka, Lucky Town Brewing, The Electric Dagger, The Pet Shop of Fondren, Briarwood Wine & Spirits, Deep South Pops, Fenians, Hal & Mal’s, The Apothecary, Martins and Find It In Fondren.

 “’Where do we go, where do our people go?’”
 Zach asks in determining who they approached for help. “’How can you get all of those people to one place so you feel like you don’t need to go anywhere else on that Saturday?’”

 Young Valley has called on local artists, Zach says, to donate unfinished works.
-To date “Big Dan” Magee, Micaela Fisk and Matthew Puckett have stepped up, along with other craftsmen.
+To date “Big Dan” Magee, Michaela Fisk and Matthew Puckett have stepped up, along with other craftsmen.